rigcoinproject/rigcoin/README.md

 ## Welcome to `Rigcoin`
 ## THE MAINNET CONTRACT HAS A CRITICAL BUG.
 DO NOT MINT ON IT.

 These contracts are RETIRED.
 The project remains active while working on community logistics and rethinking some aspects.
-Please reach if you have any questions, suggestions or would like to contribute in a meaningful way.
+Please reach out if you have any questions, suggestions or would like to contribute in a meaningful way.

-Thinking it would be ideal to create a community of 1000 OG's would are excited to Mint Rigcoins before releasing a STABLE and AUDITED updated.
+The next step for this project is to develop a community of 500 - 1000 OG's who are excited to Mint Rigcoins before releasing a STABLE and AUDITED updated.

 ##PLEASE DO NOT MINT USING THE BROKEN MAINNET CONTRACT BELOW.